Computer Science Degree Overview

 Why Get a Computer Science Degree?

-While the discipline can be challenging, a computer science degree has many benefits.
+While the discipline can be challenging, a computer science degree can provide many benefits.
 Students in these programs develop widely used computer and problem-solving skills.
 Graduates can join the workforce with professional versatility and job security, along with the following:

 • Job Growth: The BLS projects a strong 15% growth rate for computer and information technology occupations from 2021-2031.

-• Financial Rewards: According to the BLS, the median annual salary for computer and information technology occupations was $97,430 in May 2021.
+• Financial Rewards: According to the BLS, the median annual salary for computer and information technology occupations was $97,430 as of May 2021.
 Computer network architects, one of the higher-paying positions, made a median annual wage of $120,520.

-• Career Flexibility: The various computer science degrees and specializations allow students to pursue various career paths, such as networking, databases, security, and development.
-Professionals can also switch paths by building experience, completing continuing education, and earning industry certifications.
+• Career Flexibility: Computer science degrees and specializations allow students to pursue various career paths, such as networking, databases, security, and development.
+Professionals can also change paths by building experience, completing continuing education, and earning industry certifications.

-• Global Opportunities: The presence of technology around the world provides near-limitless career opportunities for computer science professionals.
+• Global Opportunities: The worldwide presence of technology provides near-limitless career opportunities for computer science professionals.
 With the help of translation and remote work technologies, many professionals can access out-of-state and international positions without relocating.

 • Making a Difference: Computer science professionals can create and innovate their work to empower individuals, organizations, and societies.
 They solve problems, improve processes, and enhance standard operations in many ways.
 Overall, computer science makes a major difference in how we function.